Can I Get a Loan If I Haven't Filed My Taxes? Options Explained

 Learn more about our bridge loan programs for short-term construction financing.

-Construction Loan Specifics for Unfiled Tax Borrowers
+What Is Construction Loan Specifics for Unfiled Tax Borrowers?

 Construction loans present unique considerations because they involve both property potential and project risk.
 Here's how unfiled taxes affect construction financing: